geekau/mediastack/README.md

 ## Secure Remote Network Access

 All of the Docker configurations are set up to allow you to remotely access your Docker applications while you're away from home.
-The network diagram illustrates a secure remote access architecture utilising a combination of Docker applications, SWAG (Secure Web Application Gateway), Authelia, Heimdal, and Cloudflare Zero Trust.
-This setup ensures that only authenticated and trusted users that you grant permissions to, can access the internal Docker-based services over the Internet.
+The network diagram illustrates a secure remote access architecture utilising a combination of Docker applications, SWAG (Secure Web Application Gateway), Authelia, Cloudflare DNS, and 2FA Push Notifications from DUO Security (Cisco Systems).
+This setup ensures that only authenticated and trusted users that you grant permissions to, can access the internal Docker-based services from the Internet.

 At the core of the network is the Docker infrastructure, operating on the subnet 172.28.10.0/24 (adjustable).
 Within this network, multiple applications are hosted in Docker containers.
 Once a remote user is successfully authenticated, they are granted access to Heimdall, which serves as a landing page portal provding users with easy access to the other Docker applications.
 To securely manage and route incoming connections, SWAG functions as both a reverse proxy and web server, and uses a valid SSL Digital Certificate to encrypt the remote HTTPS session.
 It intercepts requests from remote users and forwards them to the appropriate internal services.

 Cloudflare plays a crucial role in enhancing security.
-It acts as the initial point of contact for remote Internet users, offering a robust proxy service that filters and manages traffic before it reaches SWAG.
-Cloudflare Zero Trust provides an additional layer of security by enforcing authentication and access policies.
-This means that any request must pass through Cloudflare's security checks, ensuring only authorised traffic reaches the internal Docker network.
+It acts as the initial point of contact for remote Internet users, offering a robust reverse proxy service that filters and manages traffic before it reaches SWAG.
+2FA Push Notification from DUO Security (Cisco Systems) provides an additional layer of security by enforcing an additionaly layer of authentication and access policies.

-Authelia, integrated with both SWAG and Cloudflare Zero Trust, handles user authentication.
-It provides two-factor authentication (2FA) and single sign-on (SSO) capabilities, ensuring that users must verify their identities before gaining access.
-This integration ensures that even if an attacker bypasses the Cloudflare security checks, they still face robust authentication challenges from Authelia.
+Authelia integrated with SWAG handles user authentication and authorisation, including 2FA Push Notifications with DUO Security (Cisco Systems), ensuring users must use more than just a password to protect their accounts and access to the MediaStand applications.

 By combining these technologies, the setup ensures a secure, scalable, and manageable remote access solution.
 The network protects against unauthorized access while providing legitimate users with seamless access to the necessary applications, thus balancing security with user convenience.